fbpx

 *Source: Tasmanian Industrial Commission (2023)

-There are several factors that influence your salary – whether or not you wish to work as a paramedic.
+There are several factors that influence your salary – whether or not you wish to work as a Paramedic.
 It comes down to the level of training, and their prior experience too.
 It’s important to note that working for your state’s ambulance service (the public sector) isn’t the only way to become a paramedic although – a plethora of opportunities exist within the private sector too.

-Jobs within the private sector are those which aren’t government funded and on occasion, can result in a higher paramedic salary too.
+Jobs within the private sector are those which aren’t government funded and on occasion, can result in a higher Paramedic salary too.
 This is due to a private company being more willing to pay you a higher rate due to the expectation to work a 7-7 roster, or even in a remote location (think of mining or the resource sector).
 As you can see above, where you reside has an impact on your salary.

 It is common for your salary to increase working in more robust states/territories as the cost of living is generally higher.
 The exception to this rule is when working in a remote location, and if you have a highly regarded skillset meaning that people are willing to pay you more as they need you more.
 You can find this often in the mining sector with paramedics and Medical Emergency Services Officers (MESOs) who can earn upwards of $100,000-$190,000.
 Find more about MESO jobs in the mines here